basp/basp.github.io/_posts/2014-08-11-what-the-service.md

 tags: [dev]
 ---
 What the service is a service?
-We have all these services and all these things to do with services but how can we even spot a service?
-What characteristics does it have?
-Well, services are a big vague commercial mess but hopefuly the rant below will clear some things up.
+We have all these services and all these things to do with services but how can we even recognize them?
+What characteristics do they have?
+Well, services are a big mess but hopefuly the rant below will clear some things up.

-<h5>Disclaimer</h5>
 Being somewhat of a .NET veteran I grew up with the idea that services were heavy big design things with lots of _architecture_ and __configuration__.
 Slowly but sure I realized services do not have to be big at all.
 In fact, once you figure